DataBiosphere/toil/docs/running/cliOptions.rst

   --writeLogsGzip FILEPATH
                         Identical to -\\-writeLogs except the logs files are gzipped on the leader.
-  --realTimeLogging     Enable real-time logging from workers to masters --sseKey SSEKEY       Path to file containing 32 character key to be used
+  --realTimeLogging     Enable real-time logging from workers to masters.
+  --sseKey SSEKEY       Path to file containing 32 character key to be used
                         for server-side encryption on awsJobStore or
                         googleJobStore.
 SSE will not be used if this flag is